5.4 Enable the Chat Endpoint¶

 Enable Chat Endpoint Calls¶

-endpoint to be called from the Woodgrove Bank Contract Management Portal, you will add the completions router to the FastAPI app.
+To enable the /chat endpoint to be called from the Woodgrove Bank Contract Management Portal, you will add the completions router to the FastAPI app.

 -